Model Checking Linear Dynamical Systems under Floating-point Rounding: Pseudo-periodic orbits of non-negative LDS

 Since the rounding function is mantissa-based, the system evolution from $x^{(t_1)}$ is equivalent to the systems evolution from $x^{(t_2)}= 10^\gamma x^{(t_1)}$, where $\gamma$ is the growth rate, $\gamma^{(t_2)}- \gamma^{(t_1)}$. \end{proof}

-The following lemma says that we can decide whether $x_{\Sfeeder}^{(t)} \approx_\beta x_{\Sme}^{(t)}$ for the last time. \begin{restatable}{lemma}{aretheycloseagain} Let $\beta,N$ be defined as in \cref{lemma:B}.
+We can in fact decide whether $x_{\Sfeeder}^{(t)} \approx_\beta x_{\Sme}^{(t)}$ for the last time: \begin{restatable}{lemma}{aretheycloseagain} Let $\beta,N$ be defined as in \cref{lemma:B}.
 If $t\ge N$ then it is decidable whether there exists $t' > t$ such that $x_{\Sfeeder}^{(t')} \approx_\beta x_{\Sme}^{(t')}$. \end{restatable} \begin{proofsketch}[Full proof in \cref{proofof:lemma:finitecase}] If we considered $\Sme$ in isolation, without the effect of $\Sfeeder$, we know it would be pseudo-periodic.
 We can simulate one period of $\Sme$ with and without the effect of $\Sfeeder$ and determine if $\Sfeeder$ influences $\Sme$ within one period.
 If it does then they must be close at this point.
 If $\Sfeeder$ does not influence $\Sme$ we know that $\Sme$ will behave pseudo-periodically at least until $\Sfeeder$ is close to $\Sme$ again; having established a growth rate for $\Sme$, we can compare the growth rates of $\Sfeeder$ and $\Sme$ to see if $\Sme$ will ever be close to $\Sfeeder$ again in the future. \end{proofsketch}

-Finally to conclude the proof of \cref{thm:lowerSCC}, we refine \cref{obs:bothpp} to show that the period is bounded and thus the growth rates are computable: \begin{itemize} \item either $\Sfeeder$ is $\beta$-close to $\Sme$ infinitely often, in particular if they become close $F+1$ times then by \cref{lemma:infcase} it is pseudo-periodic. \item or the system is pseudo-periodic because it behaves like a top-SCC, in which \cref{lem:effective-top} gives effective computation of the constants. \end{itemize} Which of the two cases occurs can be determined by at most $F+1$ applications of \cref{lemma:finitecase}.
+Finally to conclude the proof of \cref{thm:lowerSCC}, we refine \cref{obs:bothpp} to show that the period is bounded and thus the growth rates are computable: \begin{itemize} \item either $\Sfeeder$ is $\beta$-close to $\Sme$ infinitely often, in particular if they become close $F+1$ times then by \cref{lemma:infcase} it is pseudo-periodic. \item or the system is pseudo-periodic because it behaves like a top-SCC, in which \cref{lem:effective-top} gives effective computation of the constants. \end{itemize} Which of these occurs is determined by at most $F+1$ applications of \cref{lemma:finitecase}.